 The LIHEAP program in New Mexico also has a Weatherization Assistance Program, which provides funding for low-income households who need energy conservation services.
 Costly energy bills are commonly due to improper insulation.
 Low-income renters and homeowners can receive grants to help make their homes more energy efficient.
 This includes services like weather stripping, caulking and insulation.

-What are the New Mexico LIHEAP eligibility guidelines?
+What are the New Mexico LIHEAP requirements?

 The LIHEAP guidelines in New Mexico are set by the Human Services Department.
 All applicants must meet these requirements in order to qualify for government aid.
 Aside from income requirements, the state sets certain conditions regarding the size of the household and condition of the heating or cooling unit.
 LIHEAP eligibility in New Mexico is determined during the application process.
 Applicants must provide proof of meeting all the program guidelines in order to qualify.

 The LIHEAP income guidelines in New Mexico help narrow down the pool of eligible applicants.
 The program is reserved only for residents who meet these guidelines in relation to the size of their household.
 During the application process, candidates must report all types of income.
 Income includes (but is not limited to):